WhySoBad/hyprland-preview-share-picker/README.md

   notebook_page: page
   # css classname of the region selection button
   region_button: region-button
+  # css classname of the button containing the session restore checkbox and label
+  restore_button: restore-button

 windows:
   # minimum amount of image cards per row on the windows page